Maxi Gómez

-Maximiliano "Maxi" Gómez González (/es/; born 14 August 1996) is a Uruguayan professional footballer who plays as a forward for Nacional.
+Maximiliano "Maxi" Gómez González (/es/; born 14 August 1996) is a Uruguayan professional footballer who plays as a forward for Liga AUF Uruguaya club Nacional.

-Having begun his career with Defensor Sporting, he moved to Spain in 2017, where he made 167 La Liga appearances and scored 51 goals for Celta and Valencia.
+Having begun his career with Defensor Sporting, he moved to Spain in 2017, where he made 167 La Liga appearances and scored 52 goals for Celta and Valencia.

 A full international for Uruguay since 2017, Gómez was selected for the FIFA World Cup in 2018 and 2022 and the Copa América in 2019 and 2021.

 Club career

 Defensor Sporting

 Born in Paysandú, Gómez joined Defensor Sporting's youth setup in 2013, from CA Litoral.
 He made his first team debut on 15 September 2015, coming on as a late substitute for Héctor Acuña in a 1–0 away win against Universitario for the year's Copa Sudamericana.

 Gómez made his Primera División debut on 4 October 2015, but in a 0–4 away loss against Nacional.
 His first senior goal came on 16 October, the last in a 2–3 home defeat against Montevideo Wanderers.

 On 31 October 2015, Gómez scored a brace in a 4–1 home routing of Juventud de Las Piedras; he repeated the feat on 20 November in a 2–2 home draw against El Tanque Sisley, and also in a 3–2 home success over Danubio the following 28 February.
 On 22 May 2016, he scored four goals in a 6–5 away win against El Tanque Sisley, and finished his first season with 14 goals in only 21 matches.

 After only four goals in 14 matches in the 2016 campaign, Gómez contributed with ten goals in 12 matches in 2017; highlights included a brace in a 2–0 away win against Danubio on 5 March 2017.